-The irony of Nader’s book is that he struggled to find a publisher and then when it hit the bookstores sales were low.
+The irony of Nader’s book is that he struggled to find a publisher and then when it did hit the bookstores — sales were low.

-What gave the book national prominence and launched Nader’s consumer activism career was General Motors (GM) itself.
+What gave the book national prominence and launched Nader’s consumer activism career was General Motors itself.

-At the time, GM was facing 103 Corvair lawsuits and became extremely nervous about the book.
+At the time, GM was facing 103 lawsuits related to the Corvair and became extremely nervous about the book.

 The Washington Post newspaper found out about the investigation and so did a US Senate committee investigating auto safety.

-Nader sued and GM settled out of court (for nearly half a million dollars).
+Nader sued and GM settled out of court, reportedly for nearly half a million dollars.

 Corvair sales dropped like lead pipe thrown in the air.

 During 1967 the political pressure was so great that US congress started to pass laws regulating automobile design and safety standards.